 Perhaps the most dominating building in Galway is its stunning Cathedral, which you may automatically think is centuries-old… Surprisingly, however, Galway Catherdral is in fact Ireland’s newest large stone church, with construction being completed in 1965.

 This said, going inside the cathedral is still a must; due to features like its huge octagonal dome, impressive wall paintings, and charming rose-coloured windows.

 Top things to do in Galway: Visit Dunguaire Castle –

-Just half an hour drive away from Galway City centre, Dunguaire Castle is one attraction that really is as old as it looks.
-Dating back to 1520, when it was built by the O’Hynes clan, the restored 16th-century tower house sits on the picturesque shores of Galway Bay.
+Just half an hour’s drive away from Galway City centre, Dunguaire Castle is one attraction that really is as old as it looks.
+Built by the O’Hynes clan in 1520, the ancient tower house sits on the picturesque shores of Galway Bay.

 This stunning backdrop means it’s rumoured to be the most photographed castle in Ireland!
 Plus, for added excitement, in the summer it hosts castle banquets, where guests pay to enjoy a medieval-style feast and live entertainment.